telerik/winforms-docs/layoutcontrol/design-time.md

 This article describes what the user can do with __RadLayoutControl__ at design time.

+>important Copying and Pasting of an entire layout control, with added items in it, is not supported in the Visual Studio designer.

 ## Smart Tag

 The smart tag allows you to open the layout editor, change the theme and open the on-line resources.
 You can dock the control in its parent container as well.
 The following section describes the layout editor.